-In recent years, during autumn, several dogs walked in woodlands suddenly became ill.
+In recent years, during autumn, several dogs walked in woodlands across the UK suddenly became ill.
 In some cases, unfortunately dogs did not recover.
 Cases of this illness, named Seasonal Canine Illness (SCI) are usually seen from August to November.
 Please seek immediate advice from your vet if you are concerned about your dog.

 What to look out for:

 If you have walked in ANY woodland, at Clumber Park or elsewhere across the UK, and notice these signs in your dog within 72 hours, please contact a vet immediately.
 Clinical signs can appear incredibly quickly, within a few hours of access to woodland, but may take up to three days.